September 10, 2020

-What performance means in frontend development and how to quickly improve it
+What performance means and how to quickly improve it

 Performance can have a crucial impact on the revenue of a website – for many different reasons.
 Bad performance slows down your page which leaves most of the users unsatisfied and also runs the risk of being penalized by search engines.
 But in order to improve it, we first need to understand that from a frontend perspective performance can mean different things.
 No matter if you are a frontend developer or a site owner who feels like their website is too slow: This article explains the different aspects of frontend performance and some quick wins, which might be worth knowing.